Bob5k/Awesome-Vibecoding-Guide/docs/tools-and-tech-stack/droid-cli.md

 # Droid CLI — The Ultimate Coding Agent 🤖

+> **Get Started with Droid CLI:** [Sign up here with my referral link](https://app.factory.ai/r/VAH64803) to support the guide and get access to this powerful coding assistant.

 ## Why Droid CLI is a Game-Changer

 Droid CLI isn't just another coding assistant—it's a comprehensive development environment that combines intelligent planning with safe, controlled execution.
 It stands out with features that fundamentally change how you approach software development.